tokkonopapa/WordPress-IP-Geo-Block/_codex/03/validation-target-settings.md

 The `wp-admin/admin-ajax.php` can provide some services to the visitors on the public facing pages.
-But sometimes it can be used as an entrance to exploit because of vulnerable plugins or themes.
-So the configuration for this target is slightly delicate than other targets.
+But sometimes it can be used as an entrance to exploit leading to the vulnerable plugins or themes.
+So the configuration for this target is slightly delicate than others.

 ![Best setting for Admin ajax/post]({{ "/img/2016-01/AdminAjaxPost.png" }}
  "Best setting for Admin ajax/post"
 )

-If you use some plugins or themes which provide ajax services to visitors on the public facing pages, and want to give them to every one (even requested from forbidden countries), you should **uncheck** the "**Block by country**".
+If you use some plugins or themes which provide an ajax service to the visitors on the public facing pages, and want to give it to every one (even if requested from forbidden countries), you should **uncheck** the "**Block by country**".

-On the other hand, WP-ZEP will block any services provided only for admin regardless of the country code.
+On the other hand, WP-ZEP validates services only for admin regardless of the country code.
 But still there's a possibility to block some of admin actions because of the same reason as the "**Admin area**".
-So unless you find such a service, **enabling** the "**Prevent Zero-day Exploit**" is recommended.
+So unless you find such a service, **enabling** the "**Prevent Zero-day Exploit**" is always recommended.

 <div class="alert alert-info">
   <strong>NOTE:</strong>
-  WP-ZEP will carefully identify the action which provides some service only to admin.
-It means that if an action provides some services to both a visitor on the public facing pages and an admin on the dashboard (e.g. back end), WP-ZEP will not block it.
+  WP-ZEP will carefully identify the action which provides services only to admin.
+It means that if an action serves both visitors on the public facing pages and admins on the dashboard (e.g. back end), WP-ZEP will not block it.
 </div>

 ### Setting for "Plugins / Themes area" ###

 Setting for this area is almost the same as "**Admin ajax/post**".
-The only difference is that WP-ZEP can't distinguish between a request for visitors and one for admin.
+The only difference is that WP-ZEP can't distinguish the services whether for visitors or for admin.
 It means that WP-ZEP will block all the request except from the admin dashboard.

+So if you use a plugin which provides download services on the public facing pages for example, and the download link is directly pointed to the php file in that plugin's directory, you should **uncheck** the "**Prevent Zero-day Exploit**"

 ![Best setting for Plugins/Themes area]({{ "/img/2016-01/PluginsThemesArea.png" }}
  "Best setting for Plugins/Themes area"